-- 11.1 We carry out repairs and improvements such as painting doors and replacing kitchens according to a planned programme of works to ensure properties are well maintained over a long period. - 11.2 We plan programmes of maintenance or component replacements primarily based on age and condition.
-We also take the following into account: - CDS Asset Management Strategy - Stock Condition Survey data - Feedback from residents and staff - Financial resources available to CDS - Changes to building regulations, safety requirements, etc. - Industry expectations for component lifecycles - 11.3 We expect key property components to last for the following number of years:
+- 12.1 We carry out works and improvements such as external painting or replacing kitchens according to a planned programme of works to ensure properties are well maintained over a long period.

+- 12.2 We plan for these works primarily based on age and condition and the impact on safety.
+We also take the following into account:

+- CDS Asset Management Strategy

+- Stock Condition Survey data

+- Feedback from residents and staff

+- Financial resources available to CDS

+- Changes to building regulations, safety requirements, etc.

+- Expectations for component lifecycles

+- 12.3 We expect key property components to last, at least, for the following number of years: